Smarties89/ses/README.md

 ses
 ===

-Simple Execution System - run snippets from the commandline
+Simple Execution System - run centralized snippets from the commandline

 ses helps running snippets of python code from centralized repositories.
-This can make it easier for sharing code that could be used for bootstrap projects, run daily tasks etc. There are currently localhost:6005 and http://sunday.zone/ses/ as repositories, but you can change whatever you like and make your own repositority and ses file for your colleagues.
+This can make it easier for sharing code that could be used for bootstrap projects, run daily tasks etc. There are currently two repositories http://localhost:6005 and http://sunday.zone/ses/, but you can change whatever you like and make your own repositority and distribute the *ses* file for your colleagues.

 How does ses work